 COVID-19 has changed the way we work, live and play.
-What are some of the biggest adjustments and challenges that you have to cope with?
-Here’s what the new normal looks like in our daily lives, as we move into Year 2 with COVID-19.
+What does this new normal look like, and how will this change the way we socialise?
+Here’s what the new normal may look like in our daily lives, as we move into Year 2 with COVID-19.

 Work & Study

-Routine health check up: The pandemic will be around for a long time until a vaccine is found, but this does not mean letting your health take a backseat.
-Mobile medical teams can perform health screenings, including blood tests and vaccinations at your home.
+Since most of us are trying to stay at home as far as possible, there could also be greater interest in mobile medical teams.
+These teams can perform health screenings, including blood tests and vaccinations at your home.
 The best part of home-based health screenings?
 Not having to travel to the clinic while you are hungry after the mandatory 10-hour fast.
-Book a home-based health screening or vaccination package.
+Book a home-based health screening or vaccination package with Doctor Anywhere!